 We have explored the workings of Test My Site, it’s time we looked more closely at PageSpeed Insights.

-These are the web performance indicators collected by Lighthouse and factored into your score on PageSpeed Insights, and the weight of each one of them :
+These are the web performance indicators collected by Lighthouse and factored into your score on PageSpeed Insights (Google explains how each indicator is weighted in the score calculation here for v5 et v6, and here for v8) :